The Bankrate promise

 So, how much can you save with the Citi Diamond Preferred?
 For the most part, this depends on how you plan to use it.
 Consider the following example, keeping in mind that the card charges a balance transfer fee of 5 percent (or $5, whichever is higher):

 Imagine you have $8,000 in credit card debt at a 21 percent APR, and you just created a budget that will allow you to pay $450 per month toward your balance.
-At this rate, you could pay off this debt in 22 months, although you would fork over $1,667 in interest in the process.
+At this rate, you could pay off this debt in 22 months, although you would fork out $1,667 in interest in the process.

 This means the Citi Diamond Preferred could help you save more than $1,200.